Paternity Legal Services in Idaho

 Establish Paternity with Expert Legal Guidance

-With his extensive experience in family law, Brett Anthon offers thorough legal guidance in all aspects of paternity matters, from voluntary acknowledgments to contested paternity actions.
+With his extensive experience in family law, Brett Anthon offers legal guidance in all aspects of paternity matters, from voluntary acknowledgments to contested paternity actions.
 He provides compassionate and skilled representation throughout Idaho, safeguarding his clients’ rights and prioritizing the best interests of the child.

 Why Establish Paternity?